The Evolution of Card Collecting

 Trade cards are generally considered the earliest cards.
 Trade cards featuring real players are known back to the 1860s and this was the most popular genre of card for a few decades.

 These cards were basically oversized business cards where businesses printed or stamped their names/advertisements onto them.
 They generally had a picture on one side with a name/advertisement on the bottom or the back.
 Trade cards with all kinds of images existed and sports ones were relatively few compared to the non-sports ones.
-And while some sports trade cards featured real athletes, many did not.
+And while some sports trade cards featured real athletes (the first recognized professional baseball cards, to many, were early trade issues featuring real teams, for example), many did not.
 These cards are often thin and fragile compared to later cardboard cards.

 Many had a humorous spin to them or featured children.
 While some featuring generic subjects can be cheap, others can be expensive due to the age and rarity of certain issues.